SaraNageeb/meta-frontend/2- Programming with JavaScript/8- Arrays/3- Arrays forEach.md

 Array Element 6: 8000
 ```

-### Example 2
+#### Example 2: Find even numbers
 Let's create an array with the numbers from 1 to 6 and display in the browser console only the even numbers.
-Check the code below.

 ```js
 const arr = [1,2,3,4,5,6];